OCA/sale-workflow/product_margin_classification/README.rst

 A margin classification has a margin field (and fields to manage rounding method, like Pricelist Item model).

-If product has a margin classification defined, an extra field 'Theoritical Price' is displayed, based on the Margin and the Cost Price.
+If product has a margin classification defined, an extra field 'Theoretical Price' is displayed, based on the Margin and the Cost Price.

-If the theoritical price is not the same as the sale price, a button is available to change sale price.
+If the theoretical price is not the same as the sale price, a button is available to change sale price.

 .. image:: /product_margin_classification/static/description/product_template_form.png

 On the Margin classification Form, user can change computation fields.
 (Margin, Rounding method, ...)
-Three buttons are available to apply theoritical prices to all products, or only for products that have a too big or too little real margin.
+Three buttons are available to apply theoretical prices to all products, or only for products that have a too big or too little real margin.

 .. image:: /product_margin_classification/static/description/margin_classification_form.png